Turkey's Erdogan says coup plotters were minority in armed forces

 ISTANBUL Turkish President Tayyip Erdogan said on Wednesday only a minority of the armed forces were involved in last Friday's failed military coup but he said it was not clear exactly how many people had taken part.

 Erdogan has accused U.S.-based Muslim cleric Fethullah Gulen of masterminding the failed coup.
-He regularly refers to Gulen and his supporters in Turkey and abroad as a "terrorist organisation".
+He regularly refers to Gulen and his supporters in Turkey and abroad as a "terrorist organization".

 (Reporting by Istanbul bureau; Writing by Gareth Jones; Editing by David Dolan)